slazav/mapsoft2/modules/conv/Readme.md

 Composite point transformation, child of ConvBase.

-Methods (&cnv is a pointer to a ConvBase class or its child, frw is a boolean flag for direction of the transformation `true` means forward):
+Methods (cnv here has type std::shared_ptr<const ConvBase>, frw is a boolean flag for direction of the transformation, `true` means forward):
 - `ConvMulti()` -- empty (trivial transformation),
-- `ConvMulti(&cnv1, &cnv2, frw1, frw2)` -- Combine two transformations.
+- `ConvMulti(cnv1, cnv2, frw1, frw2)` -- Combine two transformations.
-- `push_front(&cnv, frw)` -- Add a transformation to the beginning of the list.
+- `push_front(cnv, frw)` -- Add a transformation to the beginning of the list.
-- `push_back(&cnv, frw)`  -- Add a transformation to the end of the list.
+- `push_back(cnv, frw)`  -- Add a transformation to the end of the list.
 - `simplify(box, N, err)` -- Try to substitude all transformation by a single ConvAff.
 - `size()` -- Return number of transformations.
 - `reset()` -- Reset to the trivial transformation.

 -----------------
 ## ConvAff2D class